alexandair/entra-powershell-docs/reference/entra-powershell-beta/Get-EntraAuditSignInLogs.md

 ## EXAMPLES

 ### Example 1: Get all logs

-This command gets all sign in logs.
+This command gets all sign-in logs.

 ```powershell
  Get-EntraAuditSignInLogs -All $true
 ```